 Termination without cause or due to Constructive Termination.
-If an Eligible Employee's employment with the Company and all subsidiaries is terminated by the Company without "cause" or in the event of "Constructive Termination" (including a "Change In Control") (as all such terms are defined within the 1996 Plan) the option may be exercised by the Eligible Employee (or, in the event of death, such person's estate or personal representative) until the expiration of the option, but only to the extent the option was exercisable at the date of such termination of employment.
-The option agreements with respect to the awards granted under the 1996 Plan to date provide for the immediate and full vesting of the option if the optionee's employment is terminated without "cause" or in the event of the optionee's "Constructive Termination."
+If an Eligible Employee's employment with the Company and all subsidiaries is terminated by the Company without "Cause" or in the event of "Constructive Termination" (including a "Change In Control") (as such terms are defined within the 1999 Plan) the options become exercisable to the extent the Committee in its sole discretion may permit.

 Termination for any other reason.
-If an Eligible Employee's employment with the Company and all subsidiaries ceases for any reason other than death, disability, without cause or Constructive Termination, the option may be exercised by the Eligible Employee (or, in the event of death, such person's estate or personal representative) until the earlier of either (i) the 90th day following such termination of employment or (ii) the expiration of the option, but only to the extent the option was exercisable at the date of such termination of employment.

-Subject to certain limitations set forth in the 1996 Plan, the Committee may waive any restrictions or conditions set forth in an option agreement concerning an Eligible Employee's right to exercise any stock option and/or the time and method of exercise.
+If an Eligible Employee's employment with the Company and all subsidiaries ceases for any reason other than death, disability, without cause or Constructive Termination, the option may be exercised by the Eligible Employee, subject to the sole discretion of the Committee, until the earlier of either (i) the 90th day following such termination of employment or (ii) the expiration of the option, but only to the extent the option was exercisable at the date of such termination of employment.
+Subject to certain limitations set forth in the 1999 Plan, the Committee may waive any restrictions or conditions set forth in an option agreement concerning an Eligible Employee's right to exercise any stock option and/or the time and method of exercise.